OpenTranslationBible/open-bible/en-GB/61.2 Peter/md/2-peter-03.md

 ## 2 Peter 3:18

-but grow in the grace and knowledge of our Lord and Saviour Jesus Christ.
+but continue to grow in the grace and knowledge of our Lord and Saviour Jesus Christ.
-To Him be the glory, both now and to the day of eternity.
+To Him be the glory, both now and forevermore.
 Amen.